 What is social media customer service?

-Importance of social media customer service
+Why social media customer service is important?

 Stronger brand awareness

 When people think of brand awareness, they usually think of billboard advertisements and powerful word-of-mouth marketing, but it doesn’t have to be that grandiose.
 Sometimes, all it takes is an activation of a business account on social media.
 On average, a person is active on about 8 social media accounts.
 If your brand is present on these platforms, you have a greater monopoly on someone’s newsfeed.

 By being omnipresent on someone’s newsfeed, you build awareness amongst prospects online.
 It’s comparable to building a bridge that connects them directly to your brand.
 This connection can be taken a long way towards creating more meaningful relationships, when brands avail customer service on these channels.
 By being available to engage customers on their favorite channels, businesses can build a strong rapport and a sense of loyalty with their customers

 Let’s face it.
 Whether you’re 13 or 30, you’re going to be glued to your phone.
 That’s just the nature of technology.
 At a subconscious level, people are absorbing information at alarming rates through their devices.
 If you consistently post content that provides value on a channel your customers are on, you’re allowing your customers to absorb more information about your brand.
 And with 24/7 social media support and online marketplaces, you’re providing a path for them to explore your brand openly.

 When building a brand or a community for your customers, engagement is exceptionally crucial.
 In an analog sphere, customers can only engage with you when they’re in-store.
 However, in a digital space, there are many opportunities for customers to engage with you.
 You can host giveaways, share unique content, provide instant support, and more.
 The possibilities are endless.